Elfsong/elfsong.github.io-/_projects/bike.md

     </div>
 </div>
 <div class="caption">
-    After staying in Australia for two years, I got this road bike.
-I solo ride it from Melbourne City to Fort Nepean, Sorrento.
+    After residing in Australia for a period of two years, I acquired a road bicycle.
+I embarked on a solo journey with it, traversing from the heart of Melbourne City to the scenic Fort Nepean in Sorrento.
+Regrettably, on the final day of my studies at the University of Melbourne, the bike was stolen.
-    Unfortunately, it was stolen on the last day when I was studying at UniMelb.
 </div>